Review of Wikibuy – Possibly the EASIEST way to save money shopping online

 And when you scroll down the page, you’ll get handy data like price trends, top alternative products, and even YouTube reviews of the exact product you’re after.

-If you’ve found the best price on the internet, Wikibuy will tell you.
+If Wikibuy can’t find a better price on the internet, it will tell you.
 In this case, you’ll see a green “W.+” symbol.
 That’s the watchlist feature.

 When you click “View watchlist“, Wikibuy will add the item to a separate list and monitor the prices.